whilei/go-ethereum-wiki/Command-Line-Options.md

 ### External chain configuration and handling multiple chains

-### --chain <kittyCoin>
+### --chain [kittyCoin]
 Will use sub-datadir at `<home>/EthereumClassic/kittyCoin/`.
 This command plays nicely with `--data-dir`, too.
+It does _not_ play nicely with `--chain-config`.

+This flag can also be used to activate the __Morden Testnet__ configuration via `--chain=morden` or `--chain=testnet`; both flag values will assume a default sub-datadir at _/morden_.
+If you'd like to use a Morden testnet configuration in a subdirectory other than _/morden_, you can use `--chain mycustomtestnet --testnet` to do so.

-It does _not_ play nicely with `--testnet` or `--chain-config`, and there are a couple of chain ids that are blacklisted, like "morden", "nodes", "chaindata", and so forth.
+There are a couple of chain ids that are __blacklisted__, like "nodes", "chaindata", "dapp", and so forth, because they conflict with existing directory structure namespaces.

 ```
 $ geth --chain kittyCoin [-flags] [command]

 $ geth --chain kittyCoin --data-dir path/to/etc/data [command]
+$ geth --chain fakeKittyCoin --testnet [command]
 ```

-### --chain-config path/to/customnet.json
+### --chain-config [path/to/customnet.json]
 Primarily for use in establishing and maintaining private blockchains and networks, configuration with an external JSON file allows fine-grained control over establishing a genesis block, implementing protocol upgrades (as fork features), and designating bootnodes.

 Please find below the default Testnet configuration with comments (non-JSON-friendly).

 Sets /subdir beneath parent `--data-dir`.
+In case of values "mainnet", "morden", and "testnet", it will _override_ the customization configuration and enable the respective defaults.
 ```
 {
   "id": "morden",